SlapDrone/slopify/README.md

 - [ ] allow specifying sets of interdependent files commonly needed to be assessed jointly.
     - shell command e.g. `slopify set create my_set ...`
     - config file e.g. `slopify dump -c my_set`
+- [ ] use static code analysis / follow imports for smarter context creation. perhaps with a flag `-f` to include dependencies, and maybe a number (default: 1) of hops to follow.
 - [ ] check outputs conform to file system (validation before slather)
     - perhaps anticipate an explicit "new file" flag to deal with cases where new file creation intentional
 - [ ] automatically generate relevant context from dependent modules with some static code analysis? (nice to have)